-Where children require an individual healthcare plan it will be the responsibility of the school's SENCo to work with parents and relevant healthcare professionals to write the plan.
-She may be assisted by the child's class teacher and/or the member of staff assigned to implement the individual healthcare plan or aspects of the plan.
+Where children require an individual healthcare plan it will be the responsibility of the school's Headteacher to work with parents and relevant healthcare professionals to write the plan.
+She may be assisted by the SENCO, the child's class teacher and/or the member of staff assigned to implement the individual healthcare plan or aspects of the plan.